Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 Key Industry Markets and Events for Anime Rights

-Event When Best For
+Event When Ideal For

 AnimeJapan March (Tokyo) Japanese studio relationships, new season announcements